Carmen Haid: Career

 In 2010 she was named as Best Emerging Brand and Retailer for the WGSN Global Fashion Awards.

 In 2011 she won the Future 100 Awards, as well as the Wallpaper Design Award for Best Hotel Service.

-In 2011 Haid launched a bi-annual limited edition print publication as well as a supplement to Vanity Fair that is stocked in London, Paris and Beirut.
+In 2011 Haid launched a bi-annual limited edition print publication as well as a supplement to Vanity Fair that was stocked in Dover Street Market London, Colette Paris and Ginette Beirut.

+In 2022 Haid re-launched Atelier Mayer in a new format, with an online platform focussing on vintage objects, furniture and lifestyle, offering interior services and a by appointment only showroom in Marrakech.